Plug-in hybrid: Electric power storage

 Nickel–metal hydride and lithium-ion batteries can be recycled; Toyota, for example, has a recycling program in place under which dealers are paid a US$200 credit for each battery returned.
 Plug-in hybrids typically use larger battery packs than comparable conventional hybrids, however, and thus require more resources.
 Pacific Gas and Electric Company (PG&E) has suggested that utilities could purchase used batteries for backup and load leveling purposes.
-They state that while these used batteries may be no longer usable in vehicles, their residual capacity still has significant value.
+They state that while these used batteries may no longer be usable in vehicles, their residual capacity still has significant value.
 More recently, General Motors (GM) has said it has been "approached by utilities interested in using recycled Volt batteries as a power storage system, a secondary market that could bring down the cost of the Volt and other plug-in vehicles for consumers".

-Ultracapacitors (or "supercapacitors") are used in some plug-in hybrids, such as AFS Trinity's concept prototype, to store rapidly available energy with their high power density, in order to keep batteries within safe resistive heating limits and extend battery life.
+Ultracapacitors (or "supercapacitors") are used in some plug-in hybrids, such as AFS Trinity's concept prototype, to store energy for rapid release, leveraging their high power density, keeping batteries within safe resistive-heating limits, and extending battery life.
 The CSIRO's UltraBattery combines a supercapacitor and a lead–acid battery in a single unit, creating a hybrid car battery that lasts longer, costs less and is more powerful than current technologies used in plug-in hybrid electric vehicles (PHEVs).